ecfectus/container/README.md

 There has been a very primitive benchmark done between this as the league container (which is faster than illuminate).

 It looks positive.
 Around 20% faster and generally uses less memory (up to 70% less).

+The reflection container give you complete freedom, but this comes at a cost (can be 2+ times slower), where possible provide the dependency list and register all objects in the container to ensure best performance.